All content is not created equal.

 - The Number One Reason Customers Will Not Opt-in to Your Email List

 - The Number One Reason Why You Didn’t Generate 5,747 Visitors Last Week

-The purpose of looking through these sources (i.e., authority blogs, popular videos, infographics, etc.) is to get ideas that’ll help you create a headline that converts.
+The primary purpose of this search is to get ideas that’ll help you create a headline that converts.

 If you want to gain traction and make the efforts of your overall content marketing strategy stand out in the blogging communities and search engine results pages (SERPs), you’ve got to create unique headlines and evoke emotions that’ll make your readers want more.

 Step #2: Optimize your copy like you would for a landing page.

 According to Nielsen Norman Group, visitors, on average, only read around 20% of the content on a webpage.

 If that’s true, then your job is to ensure that important points stand out in your content marketing.

 Have you heard of the “LIFT model” for conversion optimization?

 It’s a methodology that works in our sometimes hyper-competitive inbound marketing environment.